Germany

 Program Itinerary

-NOTE: This is the proposed itinerary and it is subject to change.
+NOTE: This was the itinerary in 2024 and it is subject to change in 2026.
 The final itinerary and flight information will be confirmed with all trip participants well in advance of the departure date.

 Day 14: Full day of travel.
 Departure for direct flight from Frankfurt to Toronto.
 Bus back from Toronto to Nazareth.